 Step 3: Find related keywords

-Such keywords are the terms related to your seed keywords that your target audience uses to search for the products your offer.
-It includes the long-tail keywords which you can’t afford to ignore.
+Such keywords are the terms related to your seed keywords that your target audience uses to search for the products you offer.
+It includes the long-tail keywords that you can’t afford to ignore.

 You can find related keywords in two simple ways –

 There are many keyword research tools in the market, but not every tool provides accurate data for keywords.
 You need a tool that provides accurate and updated insights for each keyword to help you pick the right keywords.